 Performing your best on the slopes is a combination of having the proper gear, being in proper shape and taking care of your body.
-Here, we look at the importance of massage for skiers (or any recreational athlete).

 Hundreds of muscles throughout our bodies serve the sole purpose of stabilizing us, so that we don’t fall down.
 When skiing, we especially need this system to work properly, so that we don’t lose our balance while moving at high speeds and yard sale, or worse yet, hurt ourselves.
 To do their job, these muscles engage in complex communication with our nerves, which fire even before our brains are aware of what is happening.
 By continuously monitoring our position in space, nerves determine whether muscles need to contract or release in order to keep us upright and thus protect our brain and organs.